-Besides all the fun and meeting new people, your time as a student is the perfect moment to gain new skills, learn a profession and practice.
+Besides all the fun and meeting new people, your time as a student is the perfect moment to gain new skills and practice.
 But when you’re fresh from the university and roll into your first fulltime job, you will notice some differences between the classroom and the office.
-What are the most important things to keep in mind?
-Funda's Software Engineer Jelle van Noord, who graduated from his Master Software Engineering in 2019, shares some insights on a first software job at our company.
+Funda's Software Engineer Jelle van Noord, who graduated from his Master Software Engineering in 2019, shares five insights on his first software job at our company.

 #1 Deploying code

 If you develop a project during your study, you only have to worry about the program running on your and your professor’s local machine.
 That completely changes when working at a company like funda, where millions of people on a monthly base visit our pages.
 ‘Before I started working here, I never realized how much work it is to get your code safely to production.’
 All the code at funda is first tested in a staging environment before we release the updates or new features to users.

 Also, the way of deploying your code is different.
 While in university it is acceptable to do this process manually, within a company this is too error-prone.
 ‘I was surprised by all the automations that are needed to actually get my code deployed.
 Luckily, I do not have to create and maintain that all by myself.
 At funda, we have a Site Reliability Engineering (SRE) team to keep the infrastructure up-to-date and working.
 They make sure that when I hit the deploy button, the needed resources are created in Azure and the pods with my code are added to our Kubernetes cluster.’

 #2 Working together instead of being a lone wolf